flowx-ai/flowx-docs/README.md

 ### Publishing Changes

-Install our Github App to autopropagate changes from youre repo to your deployment.
+Install our GitHub App to auto-propagate changes from your repo to your deployment.
 Changes will be deployed to production automatically after pushing to the default branch.
 Find the link to install on your dashboard.

 #### Troubleshooting